Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Reflection groups

 The subgroup $W\subset O(H)$ has finite index iff the polyhedron $\bP\ch$ has finite volume.
 One says $W$ has finite covolume.
 In that case, rational vectors at infinity correspond to maximal parabolic subdiagrams, of rank $\dim H-1$.
 Otherwise, there may exist some $v$ for which the maximal parabolic subdiagram has lower rank; for example it could be empty.

-In a $2$-elementary even hyperbolic lattice the roots are the $(-2)$-vectors plus the $(-4)$-vectors of divisibility $2$.
+In a $2$-elementary even hyperbolic lattice, the roots are the $(-2)$-vectors and the $(-4)$-vectors of divisibility $2$.
 In the Coxeter diagram we denote the $(-2)$-vectors by transparent, white vertices and the $(-4)$-vectors by filled, black vertices.
-In addition, when the hyperbolic lattice is interpreted as the Picard lattice $S$ of a K3 surface with an involution and the white vertices as $(-2)$-curves on it, the double-circled vertices denote the $(-2)$-curves which are fixed pointwise by the involution.
+In addition, when the hyperbolic lattice is interpreted as the Picard lattice $S$ of a K3 surface with an involution, and the white vertices as $(-2)$-curves on it, the double-circled vertices denote the $(-2)$-curves which are fixed pointwise by the involution.
+See Fig. \ref{fig:coxeter1} for some examples.

 For a K3 surface $X$ with $H=\Pic X$, its nef cone $\Nef(X)$ is identified with $\fC_2\subset\ocC$, described by the Coxeter diagram $\Gamma_2$.
 This is the main object of our interest because it appears in the Mirror Theorem~\ref{thm:EF-mirror}.